syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 The following code example demonstrates how to customize default fallback font while converting a PowerPoint presentation to Image.

 {% tabs %}

-{% highlight c# %}

-//Opens a PowerPoint Presentation
-IPresentation pptxDoc = Presentation.Open("Sample.pptx");

-//Initialize 'ChartToImageConverter' to convert charts in the slides, and this is optional pptxDoc.ChartToImageConverter = new ChartToImageConverter();

-//Use a sets of default FallbackFont collection to IPresentation pptxDoc.FontSettings.InitializeFallbackFonts();
-// Customize a default fallback font name
-// Modify the Hebrew script default font name as "David" pptxDoc.FontSettings.FallbackFonts[5].FontNames = "David";

-//Converts the first slide into image
-Image image = pptxDoc.Slides[0].ConvertToImage(Syncfusion.Drawing.ImageType.Metafile);

-//Saves the image as file
-image.Save("slide1.png");

-//Disposes the image
-image.Dispose();

-{% endhighlight %}

-{% highlight vb.net %}

-'Opens a PowerPoint Presentation
-Dim pptxDoc As IPresentation = Presentation.Open("Sample.pptx")

-'Initialize 'ChartToImageConverter' to convert charts in the slides, and this is optional pptxDoc.ChartToImageConverter = New ChartToImageConverter

-'Use a sets of default FallbackFont collection to IPresentation pptxDoc.FontSettings.InitializeFallbackFonts
-' Customize a default fallback font name
-' Modify the Hebrew script default font name as "David" pptxDoc.FontSettings.FallbackFonts(5).FontNames = "David"

-'Converts the first slide into image
-Dim image As Image = pptxDoc.Slides(0).ConvertToImage(Syncfusion.Drawing.ImageType.Metafile)

-'Saves the image as file
-image.Save("slide1.png")

-'Disposes the image
-image.Dispose

-{% endhighlight %}

 {% highlight ASP.NET Core %}